Constitution of Austria

-The Constitution of Austria (Österreichische Bundesverfassung) is the body of all constitutional law of the Republic of Austria on the federal level.
+The Federal Constitution of Austria (Österreichische Bundesverfassung) is the body of all constitutional law of the Republic of Austria on the federal level.
 It is split up over many different acts.
 Its centerpiece is the Federal Constitutional Law (Bundes-Verfassungsgesetz) (B-VG), which includes the most important federal constitutional provisions.
+Bundes-Verfassungsgesetz (B-VG) was adopted on October 1, 1920, and has been amended several times since then.

-Apart from the B-VG, there are many other constitutional acts (called Bundesverfassungsgesetze, singular Bundesverfassungsgesetz, abbrev.
-BVG, i.e. without the hyphen) and individual provisions in statutes and treaties which are designated as constitutional (Verfassungsbestimmung).
+Apart from the B-VG, there are many other 'federal constitutional laws' (Bundesverfassungsgesetze, singular Bundesverfassungsgesetz, abbrev.
+BVG, i.e. without the hyphen), as well as individual provisions in statutes and treaties that are designated as constitutional (Verfassungsbestimmung).
 For example, the B-VG does not include a bill of rights, but provisions on civil liberties are split up over various constitutional pieces of legislation.

 Over time, both the B-VG and the numerous pieces of constitutional law supplementing it have undergone hundreds of minor and major amendments and revisions.

 History

 Austria has been governed by multiple constitutions, including the Pillersdorf Constitution in 1848, the "irrevocable" Stadion Constitution from 1848 to 1851, the October Diploma in 1860, the February Patent from 1861 until 1865.